ayushxx7/ayush-mandowara-blog/content/DeepLearning/06-Recurrent-Neural-Networks.md

 Normal Neural Networks can approximate any given function, while Recurrent Neural Networks can simulate any given algorithm

+The state of the recurrent network updates itself as it sees new elements in the sequence.
+This is the core idea of an RNN - it updates what it has learnt as it sees new inputs in the sequence.
+The 'next state' is influenced by the previous one, and so it can learn the dependence between the subsequent states which is a characteristic of sequence problems.

 # RNN Formulation

 The most basic form can be expressed as: